 Heavy lifting during pregnancy should be avoided, so take care with your baggage.

 Download a standard medical certificate for pregnant passengers (PDF)

 Traveling with newborn babies

-Air travel within the first seven days of birth is not permitted except when traveling for emergency medical treatment with an approved Medical Information for Fitness to Travel or Special Assistance (MEDIF) form.
+Air travel is not permitted in the first 7 days after birth, except for travel for emergency medical treatment with an approved Medical Information for Fitness to Travel or Special Assistance (MEDIF) form.

 Download a MEDIF form now (PDF)